derkork/openscad-graph-editor/manual/manual.md

 #### For-Loop

 The for-loop node allows you to repeatedly create geometry with different inputs.
 It actually consists of two nodes: _Start loop_ and _End loop_ but you will only need to add a _For loop_ node and the _Loop end_ node will be added automatically.
-Whenever you select any of the two nodes belonging to a loop the editor will automatically highlight the other so you can keep track of which _Start loop_ and _End loop_ nodes belong together.
+Whenever you select either of the two nodes belonging to a loop, the editor will automatically highlight the other so you can keep track of which _Start loop_ and _End loop_ nodes belong together.

 Consider the following example of a for-loop:

 ![](images/loop_example.png)

 This will create a circle of spheres offset by 30 degrees from each other.
 The _Start loop_ node has an input port for any vector-like construct (e.g. a `vector2`, `vector3` or `vector`).
 The loop will be repeated for each item in the given vector.
 In this example we use the _Construct Range_ node to build a vector that has the numbers `0` to `360` in it with steps of `30`.

 We can give the loop variable a name (though it is not needed, if you don't give a name then OpenSCAD graph editor will internally generate a unique variable name for you).
 Now inside the loop we build a sphere, offset it by 10 units on the x-axis and rotate it by the current angle.
-The result of this will connected to the _End loop_ node.
+The result of this will connect to the _End loop_ node.
 This will generate 12 spheres and because of the _implicit union_ behaviour they will be added to the output geometry one by one.
 The result is a circle of spheres.

 ##### Nested loops